opensearch-project/documentation-website/_security-analytics/usage/rules.md

 # Working with detection rules

 The **Detection rules** window lists all security rules used for detection creation and provides options for filtering the list and viewing details for each rule.
-Further options let you import rules and create new rules by first duplicating a Sigma rule then modifying it.
+Further options allow you to import rules and create new rules by first duplicating a Sigma rule and then modifying it.
 This section covers navigation of the Rules page and description of the actions you can perform.

 <img src="{{site.url}}{{site.baseurl}}/images/Security/Rules.png" alt="The Rules page" width="90%">